agoston-io/agoston-backend/README.md

 # Agoston Backend

-All you need to run your self-hosted Agoston backend.
+All you need to run your self-hosted Agoston backend: the role will deploy an Agoston backend with a reverse proxy on the targeted host.

 ## Requirements